 - Large for an ultralight backpack.

-- Not as light as some of its competitors.
+- Not as light as some of its competitors

-Best Ultralight Backpack for Women
+Best Women’s Ultralight Backpack

 The Osprey Eja 58 is an ultralight backpack specifically designed with ladies in mind.
-From all reports, the Eja 48 wins out as the best ultralight backpack for women because it is light, very comfortable, and also super practical.
+From all reports, the Eja 48 wins out as the best ultralight bag for women because it is light, very comfortable, and also super practical.

 The Osprey Eja 48 is walking the line of being ultralight in weight, but I dig its toughness.
 Also, I love it because it delivers a super comfy fit in an ultralight frame.
 It allows backpackers to carry everything they need without sacrificing comfort.

 The Eja 48 features an ExoFoam harness and AirSpeed ventilated suspension system that distributes load weight and offers a supportive fit for those long days on the trail.
 It’s also got super comfy shoulder straps too.
 When it comes to lightweight packs, this blows the other packs out of the water for comfort!

-For storage, the Eja 48 has dual-access fabric side pockets with removable compression cord for water bottles or smaller items.
-The internal main compartment has a compression strap that helps you maximize the pack's volume and keeps everything locked into place.
+For storage, the Eja 48 has dual-access fabric side pockets with a removable compression cord for water bottles or smaller items.
+The internal main compartment has a compression strap that helps you maximize the pack’s volume and keeps everything locked into place.

 Check out the men’s Osprey Exos 48.